S. 2603 (formerly 2481): An Act to upgrade hen welfare and establish uniform cage-free standards

 This legislation upgrades conditions for egg-laying hens by mandating that they be able to engage in certain vital natural behaviors such as perching, nesting in boxes, dust bathing, and fully extending their wings.
 It also expands the law to cover liquid eggs, which means more than two million more hens will be protected.

 On December 20, the House and Senate sent the Governor a bill that would make these improvements.
 In addition, the final bill would require regulations to be promulgated by the Mass.
 Department of Agricultural Resources in consultation with the Attorney General.
-It also allows an extension (until this summer) for compliance on pork products.
+It also allows an extension (until summer 2022) for compliance on pork products.

 In the Headlines: